Carbon Free Future

 District Heating Strategy

-Heating and hot water could be provided to homes within 10 miles of each site through a district heating network using waste heat from SMRs.
+Heating and hot water could be provided to homes within 10 miles of each site through a district heating network using waste heat from HTGR modules.
 Up to ~280,000 homes per site.
 This reduces heating burden from the Grid by reducing ASHP in the area.
 Already proven at scale — Copenhagen's system serves ~1 million people with over 98% reliability and ~98% building coverage.

 FREE